Understanding the PEG Ratio in Fundamental Analysis

 The Price/Earnings to Growth Ratio allows you to determine a stock's value, like with the P/E ratio, while also taking into consideration the company's earnings growth.
 This forward-looking component allows the PEG ratio to give you a more complete picture of a stock's fundamentals than you would get with the P/E alone.

-The lower the PEG ratio, the more a stock may be undervalued relative to its earnings projections.
+The lower the PEG ratio, the more that a stock may be undervalued relative to its earnings projections.
 Conversely, the higher the number the more likely the market has overvalued the stock.

 Interpreting the Results